Skip to main content

 • Summer is a great time to get outdoors and enjoy nature and the warm sunshine, especially with your pet.
 Pets are inquisitive and love to investigate their surroundings.
 Unfortunately, this trait can lead pets down the path of injury and illness.
 The following information will help you to avoid many summer dangers that can affect your pet.

-• Normal body temperature for dogs and cats is 101 to 102.5°F (38.3 to 39.2°C).
-Pets with temperatures above 104°F (40.0°C) or falls below 99°F (37.2°C) need immediate veterinary care.
+• Pets with temperatures above 104°F (40.0°C) or below 99°F (37.2°C) need immediate veterinary care.
 Temperature can be taken rectally or aurally.
-If taking your pet’s temperature is too difficult, take your pet to your veterinarian.
-If your pet’s temperature remains high or low, take him to your veterinarian.
+If taking your pet's temperature is too difficult, take your pet to your veterinarian.
+If your pet's temperature remains high or low, take them to your veterinarian.